Drzhivago264/Inference_Portal/README.md

     python manage.py runserver

-In production environment, you may want to configure the server to be served by Daphne or both Daphne and Gurnicorn (refer to https://channels.readthedocs.io/en/1.x/deploying.html?highlight=django).
+In production environment, you may want to configure the server to be served by Daphne or both Daphne and Gurnicorn (refer to [Channels Docs](https://channels.readthedocs.io/en/1.x/deploying.html?highlight=django).

 Contents in `staticfiles` directory are served as `/static/`.
 In production environment this folder need to be removed from root and served by NGINX or APACHE